 And they called it “city chicken”

 A little history on the dish and the name: During the depression, chicken was more expensive than pork.
 So pork and veal were substituted for and “passed off” as chicken.
-The pork and veal are alternated on a wooden skewer such that it resembles a chicken drumstick.
-I still love city chicken!
+The pork and veal are threaded alternately onto a wooden skewer and, once breaded and browned, the servings resemble chicken drumsticks.